 - Ad and tracker blocker.
 It blocks ads and trackers in real time.

-Unlike the antivirus that works only on Windows, in the case of CyberGhost, NordVPN’s Threat Protection Pro is on virtually all devices.
-For example, there’s Threat Protection Lite on iOS and Android that can also remove trackers and ads.
+Unlike the antivirus that works only on Windows, in the case of CyberGhost, NordVPN’s Threat Protection Pro is on all desktop and mobile devices.
+For example, there’s Threat Protection Lite on iOS and Android that can also block trackers and ads, while protecting you from scam calls and emails.

 🔵 Double VPN (NordVPN)

-We’re disappointed that the Romanian provider has no Multi-hop support in this CyberGhost vs NordVPN duel.
-Well, the latter has a Double VPN (the same thing), which routes your traffic through two servers, putting an additional layer of encryption.
+We’re disappointed that CyberGhost has no Multi-hop in this CyberGhost vs NordVPN duel.
+The latter has a Double VPN (the same thing), which routes your traffic through two servers, putting an additional layer of encryption.
 NordVPN’s iteration doesn’t let you customize which two servers you’ll use.

 Instead, it offers pre-built pairs.
-This isn’t a big deal because such servers are used primarily to avoid tracking and stay anonymous online.
+This isn’t a big deal because such servers are used primarily to avoid tracking and stay anonymous.
 They’re also slower overall.
 That’s because stronger encryption takes a toll on the connection speed.

 🔵 Meshnet (NordVPN)

 Finally, NordVPN has Meshnet, great for remote file sharing and access.
 It’s not a security feature but indeed, a groundbreaking one.
 We like it because it’s free and you can use it without subscribing to NordVPN.
-It helps transfer files safely.
+It helps transfer files safely and lets you link devices for remote access (displayed below).

 You can also use it to route your traffic through another device’s IP address, beating the Netflix password-sharing ban.
-This feature is NordVPN’s property and won’t be available in any other provider.
+It’s NordVPN’s property and won’t be available in any other VPN.
 Think of it as a half-security-half-productivity feature.

 Winner: NordVPN 🏆